CHE3SECAK3/Obsidian_Notebook/Notes/Magnetic Field of a Loop of Wire.md

 - The points and outside of the loop and its central axis also have magnetic fields

 ![[Magnetic Field Lines Through a Loop|1000]]

+- The magnetic lines look very similar to a bar magnet, which emphasizes that a loop of current-carrying wire is an *electromagnet* with an induced north and south pole indicated by $\vec{\mu}$

 ---
 tags: #Physics/Electromagnetism